 How was the Bible preserved?
 Why are there many Bible versions?
 Do we really need them?
 Which Bible is God’s Word?
-Have these versions removed verses from the Bible?
+Have modern versions removed verses from the Bible?
 These questions have formed a crescendo in the church and have been fuelled, in part, by a fringe movement known as “the King James Onlyism” (KJO).

 Another KJ onlyist, Steve Anderson and his friends, produced a New World Order Bible Versions movie, which repeats the same slippery-slope, conspiracy-driven arguments against Bible versions except the KJV – a tirade not easily dismissive as a laughable hogwash.
 A reviewer noted that the movie “seems to be a direct plagiarism of the book New Age Bible Versions by Gail Riplinger….
 [It] is nothing but a tiny, unprofessional version of [her book].”

 This divisive controversy calls for presenting facts about Bible translations.
 When Christians are well informed in this area, they can easily make up their minds and not get caught up in fanatical conundrums.

 Autographs and Manuscripts

 The Bible was given by divine inspiration (2Tim.
 3:16).
 “For the prophecy came not in old time by the will of man; but holy men of God spake [as they were] moved by the Holy Ghost” (2Pet.
 1:21).
-The prophets and apostles were inspired by the Holy Spirit to write what they wrote.
+The prophets and apostles were inspired by the Holy Spirit to write.
 The OT was written in Hebrew, the book of Daniel, in Aramaic and the NT in Koine Greek.
 The original writings, which have not been discovered, are called “autographs.”

 The first time a person writes something, it’s called an original autograph.
 After then, it is a copy.
 For instance, there are no autographs of the 10 commandments, since Moses destroyed it (Ex.
 32:19).
 But God gave him a copy of the exact words (Ex 34:1).
 This is the principle behind Biblical preservation – making exact copies of original writings.
 Scribes carefully copied the books of the Bible from the autographs into scrolls and preserved them.